govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Name Suffix</td>
          <td>
            Name component following family name that may be used to describe a person's position in a family.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Phone Number</td>
          <td>
            Numbers and symbols to contact an individual when using a phone.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Phone Number Type</td>
          <td>
            Contact point when using a phone. <br><br>Examples include but are not limited to home, work, and mobile.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Preferred Language</td>
          <td>
            Documented language that the patient would like to use when discussing health care.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Previous Address</td>
          <td>
            Prior place where a person may have been located or could have been contacted.<br><br> Usage note: If the address pattern is not supported in the standard, implementations should align as closely as possible and avoid truncating any values.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Previous Name</td>
          <td>
            Any first and last name an individual may have used in the past for any reason.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Race</td>
          <td>
            An individual’s response to the race question based upon self-identification.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Related Person's Name</td>
          <td>
            Name of a person with a legal or familial relationship to a patient.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Relationship Type</td>
          <td>
            Relationship of a person to a patient. <br><br> Examples include but are not limited to parent, next-of-kin, guardian, and custodian.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Tribal Affiliation</td>
          <td>
            Tribe or band with which an individual associates.
+[USCDI]
          </td>
       </tr>
                   <tr>
          <td>Assessment and Plan of Treatment</td>
          <td>
            Health professional’s conclusions and working assumptions that will guide treatment of the patient.
+[USCDI]
          </td>
       </tr>
                   <tr>